-How to Use Gratitude Journaling in Your Homeschool (Helps Improve Attitude)
+The Benefits of Gratitude Journaling in Your Homeschool

 What Gratitude or Thanks Journaling Can Do for Your Children

-Kids, as well as adults, can benefit from Thanks Journaling.
+Kids, as well as adults, can benefit from geatitude journaling.
 It is a valuable family activity, promoting togetherness and understanding, as well as mental, emotional, and spiritual growth and balance.
-For what it is, and how to get started, see What is Gratitude Journaling, and Why Would You Do It?

-They may also be inspired to notice things other people do for them, and may choose to do things for others that they wouldn't have, before they experienced the power of gratitude.
+They may also be inspired to notice things other people do for them, and may spintaneously choose to do things for others.
+Even a somewhat sullen child can become more kind and helpful, through experiencing the power of gratitude.

 Should You Keep One Family-Style Journal, or Should Each Child Keep His Own?

 The answer to this question will depend on the dynamics of your family, and on what you hope to accomplish with each child.
 Age and writing ability is, of course, an influencing factor, dictating how much help each child may need.
-(For the littlest ones, it is often best to write their entry for them, letting them tell you what they are thankful for, and why.)
-Know that the time you spend with them is well invested, and urge each child to do all he can to be active in thanksgiving and learning to relate to God's goodness.
+(For the littlest ones, it is often best to write their entry for them, letting them tell you for what they are thankful, and why.)
+Know that the time you spend with them is well invested, and urge each child to do all he can to be active in learning to find the patterns and surprises in God's goodness and blessings.

-If you choose to encourage each child to keep his own Thanks Journal, you can more readily encourage his writing habits, as well.
-Take the opportunity to work on grammar, punctuation, spelling, and other facets of good writing- but don't be so restrictive and demanding that journaling becomes a chore for either of you.
-That is the last thing you want Thanks Journaling to be!
+If you encourage each child to keep his own thanks journal, you can more readily encourage his writing habits, as well.
+Take the opportunity to work on grammar, punctuation, spelling, and other facets of good writing--but don't be so strict that journaling becomes a chore for either of you.
+That is the last thing you want gratitude journaling to be!

-So have fun with it.
-Especially for boys- who are naturally more competitive than most girls- see who can come up with the most specific, or the biggest, or the smallest, or the most personal thanksgiving.
+Especially for boys--who are naturally more competitive than most girls--see who can come up with the most specific, or the biggest, or the smallest, or the most personal thanksgiving.
 See who can get the most entries in their journal inside of a week, or a month.
-See who can come up with the most in a certain category- for instance, food, or friends, music, baseball, or details of nature.
-Let them use journals decorated with camouflage, or sports, or whatever their favorite activity is.
+See who can come up with the most in a certain category--for instance:

-For girls- who tend to be more "pretty" oriented- provide a variety of colored pens or markers with which to make their entries.
+For girls--who tend to be more "pretty" oriented--provide a variety of colored pens or markers with which to make their entries.
 Let them use stickers, sequins, or ribbons to decorate their journals, and also express their different moods through doodling.
+Scrapbooking supplies can be used, such as stamps, cut-outs, or sticky-dot bling.
 Help them make something of which they'll be proud, and which shows off their personality.

-For the artists in your midst, allow them time to decorate their own journals, or the family's Thanks Journal, with illustrations, photographs, or even small objects related to their entries.
-If you do unit studies, you might have them research calligraphy, or illuminated manuscripts, and decorate accordingly.
+For the artists in your midst, allow them time to decorate their own journals, or the family's gratitude journal, with illustrations, photographs, or even small objects related to their entries.
+If you do unit studies, you might challenge the children to learn calligraphy, or research illuminated manuscripts, and decorate accordingly.
 You might use art styles reflecting whatever history time period you (or they) are studying.

 You might include some math (for the less experienced) by having them calculate how many entries they've made over the last month.
 Have them calculate their average over a month, three months, or a year.
 Have them see how many entries they make in assorted categories of thought, such as animals, friends, clothes, or sports.
 Use these figures to help drive home to them exactly how good God is, and how great is His love.

-Use these statistics as a jumping off place for a social studies or ministry project involving the less fortunate.
+Use these statistics as a jumping off place for a social studies or ministry projects.
 Challenge them to do something for someone else which is truly generous (from the heart), and to look out for others.
 Best of all, do something together, demonstrating for them how to look out for others, joyfully.

 Most of all, allow the process of learning to give thanks work joy in your hearts, and reflect God from the midst of your beings.
 He truly does inhabit the praises of His people (Psalm 22:3 ).